 Operating expenses include the cost of sales and services, selling and administrative expenses, and depreciation on capital assets.
 All other revenue and expenses not meeting this definition are reported as non-operating revenues and expenses.

 Use of Estimates

-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reported period.
+The preparation of financial statements in conformity with generally accepted accounting principles requires the use of management's estimates.
 Actual results could differ from those estimates.

 D. Cash and Cash Equivalents